FAQ

 Year-end gets easier because the work stays current throughout the year.

-Fund tracking, donation records, gifts-in-kind handling, and 990 data are maintained as you go — instead of being reconstructed in January.
+Fund tracking, donation records, in-kind contributions handling, and 990 data are maintained as you go — instead of being reconstructed in January.
 Less scrambling, cleaner books, and fewer surprises at filing time.

 Built for financial data from day one.